fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/configparser/README.md

 ConfigParser
 -----------

 The ConfigParser creates a library that provides methods of parsing JSON-Files and allows the AVARE-Box-Plug-ins to read and use the settings defined in the config file.
-Also it provides the functionality to change the block settings.
+It also provides the functionality to change the block settings.

  To update a newer version of the aar for the Plug-ins, simply build this updated project and copy the resulting aar (ConfigParser-debug.aar) into the ConfigParser directory in the specific Plug-in project.
 Finally, rename the aar into ConfigParser.aar.